-In the course of this assignment, we will learn how to interact with Neo4j, a NoSQL database system that is based on the graph data model.
-Just like PostgreSQL, Neo4j is open-source1 and rather easy to install.
+In the course of this assignment, we will learn emph to interact with Neo4j, a NoSQL database system (DBS) that is based on the graph data model.
+Just like PostgreSQL, Neo4j1 is opensource 2 and rather easy to install.
 Since the graph data model is very intuitive, we will also make use of the graphical user interface (GUI) of Neo4j to interact with the database.
-However, also Neo4j provides (1) a command-line tool named cypher-shell (where Cypher stands for Neo4j's Cypher query language), and (2) an application programming interface (API) for the Python3 programming language (i.e., with the neo4j-driver2 module).
+However, also Neo4j provides (1) a command-line tool named cypher-shell (where Cypher stands for Neo4j's Cypher query language 3), and (2) an application programming interface (API) for the Python3 programming language 4 (i.e., using the neo4j-driver 5 module).